How to Copy DVD to Computer: 2025 Guide for Windows & Mac

 Step 6: Finally, click "Start Encode" to start the DVD ripping process.
 HandBrake will display the estimated time remaining.
 Once this process is complete, you'll have a digital copy of your DVD that can be easily stored and viewed on your computer.

-Copy DVD to Computer with MakeMKV (Subtitles Preserved)
+How to Copy DVD to Computer with MakeMKV (Lossless Backup)

 MakeMKV is also commonly used to transfer DVD to a computer in MKV format only.
 It encapsulates the original DVD's features—including chapters, audio tracks, and meta-information—without re-encoding, or with only minimal processing.
 This results in an exact backup of your DVD with no editing capabilities and a larger file size.
 MakeMKV is designed to read encrypted discs and output MKV files in a neutral, uncompressed format.